James Kay Thomas

-James Kay Thomas (February 23, 1902 - May 23, 1989) was a lawyer from Charleston who was once West Virginia Attorney General.
+James Kay Thomas (February 23, 1902 - May 23, 1989) was a lawyer from Charleston and former West Virginia Attorney General.

 Early years

 Washington & Lee University

 Thomas was a prominent end for the Washington & Lee Generals football team of Washington & Lee University.
 He stood 5 feet 10 inches and weighed 160 pounds.
 He was selected All-Southern in 1925.

 Attorney General

 Thomas was West Virginia Attorney General from 1942 to 1945.
 Before this he served five consecutive terms in the House of Delegates.